 - AudioFile Earphones Award

-Her latest is Home Before Dark by Riley Sager, The Sleepwalker, and The Premonition by Chris Bohjalian, Generation Chef by Karen Stabiner, and Red, White, Blue by Lea Carpenter, co-narrated with her husband Jon Lindstrom.
+She recently completed work on The Witch Hunter by Max Seeck and Home Before Dark by Riley Sager.
+Other books include The Sleepwalker, and The Premonition by Chris Bohjalian, Generation Chef by Karen Stabiner, and Red, White, Blue by Lea Carpenter, co-narrated with her husband Jon Lindstrom.

 Cady has appeared on the Mike Warner show, Advanced HerStory, Oxford Film Festival's Roundup of Female Directors, John Fallon's IndieFilm, TV Guidance Councilor (Stitcher), OnAir with Douglas (iHeart Radio),The Other 50%, Lifestyles with Lillian Vasquez (NPR), and more.